leandrosimoes/ls-minifier/README.md

     Determine the version of ecmascript of the input file.
 (Default is ECMASCRIPT5)

 -   **js_compressor**
     Determines the compression type that js files should be put through.
-(Default is yui)
+(All js files will be ignored if this option is not set)

 -   **css_compressor**
     Determines the compression type that css files should be put through.
-(Default is yui)
+(All css files will be ignored if this option is not set)

 -   **html_compressor**
     Determines the compression type that html files should be put through.
-(Default is html-minifier)
+(All html files will be ignored if this option is not set)

 -   **override**
     Determines if will override the original input file or if will create another .min. file.
 (Default is false)